Tybo24/D365PowerShell/README.md

 ## Current limitations
 - It is only looking for methods that are decorated with the contract member attribute.
 - Contracts that use external class libraries as parameters are also not supported yet.
+The collection will get generated but there will be no request body.